 What Jet2 travel insurance covers

 Jet2 travel insurance policies include cancellation cover as a standard element.
 Death of the policyholder, a travel companion, or a close family member is a covered reason for cancellation under standard travel insurance terms.
-This means that if the policyholder dies before the holiday, or if a close family member’s death makes it unreasonable to travel, a claim can be made to recover the irrecoverable holiday cost (subject to the excess and the policy limit).
+This means that if the policyholder dies before the holiday, or if a close family member’s death makes it unreasonable to travel, a claim can be made to recover the irrecoverable holiday cost – subject to the policy excess and the cover limit.

 Cover limits vary by tier.
 Jet2’s Super Plus Cover includes cancellation cover up to £3,000 per person.